DuncanDHall/focs-assignments/day6/hw6.md

 The automata we have considered so far accept only strings over the alphabet {0,1}.
 Consider a machine that could accept strings over a larger alphabet, such as the English alphabet (`a` through `z`, at least; we'll ignore case and punctuation for the moment).
 Would such a machine be more powerful?
 Why or why not?
 Try to construct a formal proof for your answer, at least for the alphabet {`a`,`b`,`c`,`d`}.

+*answer:* A machine with a larger alphabet could not be more powerful.
+Sticking to the {`a`,`b`,`c`,`d`} example, we could duplicate the functionality by consuming two bits per state change in a binary machine {00, 01, 10, 11}.
+Thus one transition from from q_n to q_m in a 4-state bit system could be represented by two state changes which take half as long in a 2-state bit system (half the number of options to check).

 ### 4. [*] Challenge: Reverse

 Assume that you have a deterministic finite automaton A that recognizes a language L.  Show how to construct an automaton that recognizes L_reverse, that is, s is a string in L_reverse iff s_reverse -- s spelled backwards -- is in L.

+*answer:* The immediately apparent logic is that by switching the accepting state with the starting state and reversing the direction of every transition, one could create A_reverse mechanically.
+However, this doesn't work for automata which match substrings (for example the automata I drew for question 2 on this homework).
+A reverse can be done, it's just not so simple.
+*edit:* After reading the hint below, I am convinced.
+Reversing the transitions and switching start states for acceptance states (and vice versa) will produce a non-detirministic A_reverse.

 Hint for prover types:  You may assume that A has a set of states Q = {q0, ... qn} and operates over the alphabet {0,1}; that A's start state is q0; that F, a subset of Q, is the set of A's accepting states; and that you have a transition table delta with rules of the form qi, x --> qj for x in {0,1}.